RebelTechnology/OwlServer/web/api/README.md

 * Node.js

 ## How to run
-1. Clone directory `web/api` from repository.
-2. Copy file `_meta/api-settings.tpl.js` to root directory and rename it to `api-settings.js`:
+1. Copy file `_meta/api-settings.tpl.js` to root directory and rename it to `api-settings.js`:

         cp _meta/api-settings.tpl.js api-settings.js
-3. You're likey to want to change variables `API_PORT` and/or `MONGO_DATABASE` in this new file.
+2. You're likey to want to change variables `API_PORT` and/or `MONGO_DATABASE` in this new file.
 We are using a port and a MongoDB database for each environment (staging, production).
-4. Install node.js modules:
+3. Install node.js modules:

         npm install
-5. Enjoy!
+4. Enjoy!

         ./bin/www